sparkflows/sparkflows-docs/docs/operations/logs.rst

 Logs
 =======

+Below is the list of 3 processes that run in Fire Insights :

+* Fire server
+* Fire Scala engine
+* Fire PySpark engine (If PySpark is configured.)

-Fire Insights enable you to view the Logs for Fire server and both engine being used.
+You can view the Logs for each of the processes.

-You Can view the Logs either from VM on which Fire Insights application is installed or from UI with admin access.
+You can view the Logs either by logging into the VM on which Fire Insights is installed or from the UI with admin access.

 Logs from VM
 ----------